Bvirgo/Unity-game-hacking/README.md

 C# and UnityScript files are compiled into the Assembly-CSharp.dll and Assembly-UnityScript.dll DLLs respectively, which can be found inside the Managed folder.

-DDLs can be decompiled using [ILSpy](http://ilspy.net/) or [dnSpy](https://github.com/0xd4d/dnSpy) which allow modifying and recompiling assembly files.
+DLLs can be decompiled using [ILSpy](http://ilspy.net/) or [dnSpy](https://github.com/0xd4d/dnSpy) which allow modifying and recompiling assembly files.

 ## Extracting assets